CCSI-Toolset/FOQUS/INSTALL.md

 Python 3.6 or higher is required to run FOQUS.
 [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/download/) are convenient Python distributions, but the choice of interpreter is up to the user.
 One advantage of using Miniconda or Anaconda is that it is easy to create self-contained environments, which can help with managing package version dependencies.
 This guide will walk through the installation process with a few optional steps for installing Miniconda and setting up an environment.

-If you have a working version of Python 3.6 or greater, which you prefer to Anaconda, you can skip steps 1 to 4.
+If you have a working version of Python 3.6 or greater, which you prefer over Anaconda, you can skip steps 1 to 4.

 1. Get the correct version of [Miniconda](https://docs.conda.io/en/latest/miniconda.html) for your environment, preferably a Python 3 version, but Python and 3.x environments can be installed with either.